PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 static checks passed.
 Runtime behavior and all public/dependency contracts remain unchanged.
 PR #952 remains closed, and no pull request was created, reopened, or updated.

+That pair is now implemented in `passes/late_hard_activation_layout_orchestration.py` with a frozen ModelIR/layout/diagnostics context and two canonical stable IDs.
+The required layout option remains a per-invocation argument, variant-specific expected IDs preserve both active forms, and every builder creates one fresh shared `ModelIRPassStateScope`.
+All four terminal hard-activation policy flags remain unchanged.
+The historical helper keeps its required keyword-only contract, caller value, and terminal neighbors.
+The central lowerer no longer imports the hard-activation runner, and the efficiency fixture executes the enabled explicit phase while preserving one graph-index build.
+The 257-test focused/ architecture set, 30 pass-efficiency tests, 32 core smoke tests, and all 11 TensorFlow-import-blocked tests pass.
+No public API, artifact, dependency, option semantics, runtime order, scope-sharing behavior, or TensorFlow boundary changed.
+PR #952 remains closed, and no pull request was created, reopened, or updated.